 Professionalism in the workplace is a topic that continues to evolve as we head into a new year and a new decade.
 Gone are the days of the utterly formal office environment stuffed with cubicles and suits.
 Today those are being rapidly replaced with open floor layouts and casual dress codes.

-Business owners are shifting their office culture and office layouts with their employees need in mind first and foremost to adapt to the demands of the modern worker.
+Business owners are shifting their office culture and office layouts with their employees’ needs in mind first and foremost to adapt to the demands of the modern worker.
 So how does this shift impact both business owners and employees?

-Olivet Nazarene University recently surveyed over 2,000 American workers to try to gain more insight into this trend.
-The goal of this survey was to learn more about the average American workers’ satisfaction with their current office environment and how it contributes to their happiness and productivity in the workplace.
+Olivet Nazarene University surveyed over 2,000 American workers to gain more insight into this trend.
+This survey aimed to learn more about the average American workers’ satisfaction with their current office environment and how it contributes to their happiness and productivity in the workplace.